 - where tasks are dragging, resulting in bottlenecks

-The work-in-progress (WIP) limit determined by the Kanban methodology is nothing more than setting rules for your team regarding how many tasks can be done simultaneously.
-Once you do that, the number of works that are started but not finished will be limited to the amount previously set by you.
-Consequently, you won’t be able to start new tasks until some space is freed on the board (space becomes free as tasks are completely moved across the board).
-This is a very good way to encourage team members to focus on WIP tasks and promote collaboration to get things done better and faster.
+The work-in-progress (WIP) limit determined by the Kanban methodology is nothing more than setting rules for your team regarding how many tasks they can do simultaneously.
+Once you do that, you’ll limit the number of unfinished tasks to the amount previously agreed.
+Consequently, your team won’t start a new activity until they free space on the board (space becomes free as you completely move your tasks across it).
+So, it’s an excellent way to encourage team members to focus on WIP tasks and promote collaboration to get things done faster and better.

 Why is Kanban useful for Agile teams?

-Agile teams work with sprints (2-4 weeks) and deliver user stories—each story contains a feature related to the desired service/product.
-To finish the sprint, Agile teams focus on getting a specific set of stories completely done until the deadline.
+Agile teams work in sprints (2-4 weeks) and deliver user stories—each one containing a feature related to the desired service/product.
+This way, their focus is getting a specific set of stories done until the sprint’s deadline.

-Agile teams that use Kanban can visualize the work in sprints more easily—as mentioned above, in a board view.
-In addition to it, Kanban boards can be your tool of choice to actually replace the sprint container.
+Using Kanban, it is easier for developers and product leaders to track the work done on each sprint—as mentioned above, in a board view.
+In addition to it, Kanban boards can be your tool of choice actually to replace the sprint container.

-Using the Agile approach means that, at the beginning of every sprint, some time will be spent to plan and estimate the user stories and tasks for the entire sprint period (2-4 weeks).
-When the focus is changed to workflows instead when Agile teams use Kanban, they still can work with the sprint methodology, but they do it faster, without the necessity of batching the planning and estimation of all sprint tasks: they can be individually done to each item once a card reaches the top priority on your backlog.
+Using the Agile approach means that, at the beginning of every sprint, the team will spend some time to plan and estimate the user stories and tasks for the entire sprint period.
+When you change the focus to workflows instead, they still can work with the sprint methodology.
+Yet, they can be faster, with no need to batch the planning and estimation of all sprint tasks: they can be individually done to each item once a card reaches the top priority on your backlog.

-WIP limits will ensure people are only responsible for as many tasks as they can bear and, once there’s space available for a new task on the board, people with available time and resources will have the responsibility of pulling the task to themselves to work on them.
-Setting a limit for the work in progress encourages members to become fully responsible for moving an item all the way from planning to completion.
-Instead of focusing on getting a 2-week batch of work done, people will focus on finishing one thing at a time and follow the progress more easily.
+WIP limits will ensure people are only responsible for as many tasks as they can bear.
+Once there’s space available for a new one on the board, team members with the time and resources to work on it will be responsible for pulling the task to themselves and delivering them.
+Setting a limit for tasks in progress encourages members to become fully accountable for moving an item from planning to completion.
+Instead of focusing on getting a 2-week batch of work done, people will focus on finishing one thing at a time and follow the progress more efficiently.

 On the other hand, it doesn’t mean that your team will stop using Agile or Scrum for Kanban.
-These methodologies are far more than just the sprint and Kanban must be seen as a way to achieve process improvement, which means you already have a process to begin with, regardless of the methodology it follows.
+These methodologies are far more than just the sprint, and Kanban is a way to achieve process improvement, which means you should already have a process, to begin with, regardless of the methodology it follows.

 How to improve your processes with Kanban and Pipefy

 Pipefy’s Agile Software Development Template gives you alternatives to traditional project management.
 Agile approaches are typically used in software development to help businesses become more efficient.
-This process template helps your team to become more efficient and committed, adds a sense of accountability and implements an execution culture among team members.
+This process template helps your team become faster and more committed, adds a sense of accountability, and implements an execution culture crucial for every company.